rqasmi/VehiclesAPI/vehicles-api/README.md

 $ java -jar target/vehicles-api-0.0.1-SNAPSHOT.jar
 ```

-Import it in your favorite IDE as a Maven Project.
+Import it in your favorite IDE (preferably IntelliJ) as a Maven Project.

 ## Operations